shartte/Mailpile/README.md

 You also need your e-mail to be in a traditional mbox formatted Unix mailbox, a Maildir or a gmvault backup repository.

+To run Mailpile on Windows, you need to manually download the appropriate lxml installer from <https://pypi.python.org/pypi/lxml/3.2.3>, then install pip as outlined here <http://stackoverflow.com/questions/4750806/how-to-install-pip-on-windows>
+and run:

+    $ pip install -r requirements-win32.txt

 ## Setting up the basic config ##